Hosted response guide

 decision

-• allow: the request can proceed to submit.
+• allow: the action can move toward submit.

-• review: a human operator needs to approve the action first.
+• review: a human operator must approve before execution.

 • deny: the action should be rewritten before retry.